hmatuschek/dawn/README.md

   MAC = siphash24(MESSAGE, SECRET)

 ### GET_VALUE command (0x01)

-Returns the current value of the lamp.
+Returns the current luminescence value of the lamp.
 This command has no payload.

-The response contains the current value as a uint8_t as the payload.
+The response contains the current value as a uint16_t as the payload.

 ### SET_VALUE command (0x02)

-Sets the current value of the lamp.
+Sets the current luminescence value of the lamp.

-The command payload contains the value as a uint8_t.
+The command payload contains the value as a uint16_t.

 On success, a single byte (0x00) is returned.